Hawkeye fans happy to be back at Duane Banks Field

 Hawkeye Nation is just glad the players get a chance to get back onto the field after their season got taken from them last year.

-“Well it’s certainly been taught for these kids during Covid so the opportunity to play and get back to normal and do what they love is really important” said Nigut.
+“Well it’s certainly been tough for these kids during Covid so the opportunity to play and get back to normal and do what they love is really important, ” said Nigut.

 Iowa will allow fans to attend the Hawkeyes football spring practice next Saturday where they will also be celebrating the wrestling championship.